thosgood/this-weeks-finds/markdown/1-50/week029.md

 [`hep-th/9311082`](https://arxiv.org/abs/hep-th/9311082).

-Let me simply quote the abstract: "Motivated by suggestions of Paolo Cotta-Ramusino's work at the physical level of rigor relating BF theory to the Donaldson polynomials, we provide a construction applicable to the Turaev/Viro and Crane/Yetter invariants of *a priori* finer invariants dependent on a choice of (co)homology class on the
+Let me simply quote the abstract: "Motivated by suggestions of Paolo Cotta-Ramusino's work at the physical level of rigor relating $BF$ theory to the Donaldson polynomials, we provide a construction applicable to the Turaev/Viro and Crane/Yetter invariants of *a priori* finer invariants dependent on a choice of (co)homology class on the